PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ### Using Celery

-In our main PostHog app, we use [Celery](https://docs.celeryproject.org/) to process events.
+In our main PostHog app, we used [Celery](https://docs.celeryproject.org/) to process events asynchronously.
 When an event hits `/capture`, our API parses the request and queues the event into a job queue.
 Marius realized he could build a new server with the [Node port of Celery](https://celery-node.js.org/) and plug that in as another step in the existing pipeline.

 This would solve all pending issues: we wouldn't have to worry about Python dependencies, we could potentially run untrusted code in a fast sandbox, there would be no process management for a gRPC link, and we could eventually rewrite the entire ingestion pipeline in Node to get a speed boost over Python.